wayne-xyz/ReLL/analysis/README.md

   --dsm path/to/dsm.laz \
   --output-dir path/to/output
 `
-Add --skip-gicp to stop after the vertical shift or --gicp-strategy core to use the baseline Open3D implementation.
+Add `--skip-gicp` to stop after the vertical shift, or use `--gicp-strategy` to choose between:
+- `op1`: Vertical gating with downsampling (default)
+- `op2`: DSM-style filtering without downsampling
+- `core`: Baseline Open3D GICP implementation

 Launch the viewer directly or after alignment:
 `